-Note: Before approving a source code repository request for an unmanaged SCM server, a CollabNet TeamForge
+Note: Before approving a source code repository request for an unmanaged SCM server, a CollabNet TeamForge administrator must create and integrate the repository manually.

 - 1. Click Admin in the CollabNet TeamForge navigation bar. - 2.
 On the site administration navigation bar, click Integrations. - 3.
-On the SCM Integrations page, click the Pending SCM Integrations tab. - 4.
+On the SCM Integrations page, click the Pending SCM Integrations tab. - Note: Non-site administrators can now access the SCM Integrations tab if they have permission to manage SCM integrations. - 4.
 From the list of pending SCM repository requests, select the SCM repositories that you want to approve. - Click Approve to approve the repository. - Click Reject to reject the project and remove it from the list.